NHS & Wellbeing

 • Safe, inclusive spaces for open discussion and questions

-We support individuals and communities who may face barriers to accessing healthcare, including:
+The programme supported individuals and communities who faced barriers to accessing healthcare, including:

 • Low-income families and individuals